Pregabalin: 7 things you should know

 1. How it works

-- Pregabalin is thought to exert its effect by binding to certain pathways in the nervous system, specifically voltage-gated calcium channels which modulate the influx of calcium into nerves of the central nervous system.
+- Pregabalin is thought to work by binding to certain pathways in the nervous system, specifically voltage-gated calcium channels which modulate the influx of calcium into nerves of the central nervous system.
 This inhibits the release of neurotransmitters such as dopamine, glutamate, norepinephrine, serotonin, substance P, and others.

 - As well as having anticonvulsant activity, pregabalin is also thought to affect pain transmission pathways.